Slins-23/neural-network/README.md

 The activation functions and their derivatives are implemented taking `z` (node input) as the input, except for softmax, which also takes `z_l`, which is the input to all of the current layer's nodes, as well as its derivative.

-#### Layer class
-> `num`: Layer number (starts at 0)<br>
-> `dim`: Number of nodes<br>
-> `type`: `0` (input), `1` (hidden), `2` (output)<br>
-> `activation_function`: One of the implemented activation nfunctions<br>
-> `regularize`: Whether the layer uses regularization<br>
-> `l1_rate`: L1 Regularization rate<br>
-> `l2_rate`: L2 Regularization rate<br>

 #### Network class
+> class Network<br>
 > `total_batches`: each batch, used for plotting<br>
 > `costs`: each batch cost, used for plotting and printing<br>
 > `crossvalidation_costs`: cost for holdout/k-folds average<br>
 > `finished_training`: keeps track of whether the model has finished training<br>
->

 #### Model class

 The class that defines a model is `Model`, and you can make as many instances as you want.
-An instance of this class stores information relevant to the model.
-However, since throughout this entire time I have only experimented with an individual model (outside of k-folds cross-validation), I have made a global variable `model` which defines the model to be defined/loaded_into, so you may encounter issues doing otherwise without making changes to the code.
+An instance of this class stores information relevant to the model and the setup functions.
+However, since throughout this entire time I have only experimented with an individual model (outside of `k-folds` cross-validation), I have made a global variable `model` which defines the model to be defined/loaded_into, so you may encounter issues doing otherwise without making changes to the code.

-The class `Model` stores the model information and setup functions.

 It stores the layers, weights, loss function, independent and dependent variables, their types, normalization status, whether the model is an image model, among other things.

 You can instantiate as many models as you want.
 However, as it currently stands, unless you manually modify the code, the only instance of the `Model` class that will be relevant is instantiated as the variable `model`.
-(Copies of that model are also instantiated when using k-folds)
+(Copies of that model are also instantiated when using `k-folds`)

 Once instantiated, you will need to setup the model.
-This is explained in detail in the section [Setting up the model](#settig-up-the-model).
+This is explained in detail in the section [Model setup](#model-setup).

 #### Model loading and saving
 You can load a model by calling `load_model` with the model name (excluding the extension), which must be within the `models/` folder.